-By default, the nmConnect() command cannot be used in a production environment.
-You must perform the following procedures to use nmConnect in a production environment.
+However, by default, the nmConnect command cannot be used in a production environment.
+You must first perform the following procedures to use nmConnect in a production environment.

-1. Start the administration server.

-- 2. Using the Administration Console update the Node Manager credentials from the Advanced options under domain_name->Security->General. - 3.
-Start WLST in online mode. - 4.
-Run nmEnroll() using the following as an example:
+- 1. Start the Administration Server. - 2.
+Using the Administration Console update the Node Manager credentials from the Advanced options under domain_name→Security→General. - 3.
+Invoke WLST and connect to an Administration Server using the connect command.
+See Using the WebLogic Scripting Tool in WebLogic Scripting Tool. - 4.
+Run nmEnroll using the following syntax: